Visceral-Project/EvaluateSegmentation/README.md

 test_landmark_path =path (or URL) to file containing landmarks to be evaluated.
 URLs should be enclosed with quotations.

 -xml =path to xml file where result should be saved.

+3) Evaluation of lesion detection:

+USAGE:
+EvaluateSegmentation -det truth_lesions_path test_lesions_path [-xml output_xml_path]

+where:
+truth_lesions_path =path (or URL) to file containing ground truth lesions.
+URLs should be enclosed with quotations.

+test_lesions_path =path (or URL) to file containing lesions to be evaluated.
+URLs should be enclosed with quotations.

+-xml =path to xml file where result should be saved.